JSGS does not recommend graduate certificate programs to international students for the following reasons:

 G.Cert. | 6 months minimum (full-time) |

-Offered in partnership with the Canadian Centre for the Study of Co-operatives, the Graduate Certificate in Social Economy, Co-operatives and Non-profit Sector (GSECN) will help you improve your understanding of third-sector organizations—co-operatives, credit unions, non-profits, charities, community associations, social enterprises, and more—working to provide goods and services to individuals and communities.
+Offered in partnership with the Canadian Centre for the Study of Co-operatives, the Graduate Certificate in Social Economy, Co-operatives and Nonprofit Sector (GSECN) will help you improve your understanding of third-sector organizations—co-operatives, credit unions, non-profits, charities, community associations, social enterprises, and more—working to provide goods and services to individuals and communities.

 Some of these organizations, such as locally-owned financial services and grocery providers, have operated for decades, while others are relatively new, working in areas ranging from renewable energy to affordable and supported housing, to mental health and addictions, and more.
 All of these organizations, however, share a commitment to inclusive decision making and concern about larger social-economic problems.